kakasha12f-ctrl/zlsx/README.md

 ---

+### -l is currently under development, so only file sizes and names are displayed for now.

 ## 🎨 Color Palette (Customization)

 To drastically reduce eye strain during long terminal sessions, standard high-saturation ANSI colors have been replaced with modern, softer pastel shades: